Before jacking up the car

 3. Rotate the jack handle clockwise to the installation position.

-4. Install the jack in a place specially designed for it.
+4. Install the jack in the place specially designated for it.

 Make sure the jack is securely installed in the mounting location in the vehicle body.